 - Varicose veins are hereditary or can be caused by excessive standing

 - Yoga can’t treat, repair or remove varicose veins

 - Yoga can help to relieve pain and swelling caused by varicose veins

-- Modern medical treatments for varicose veins are effective, non-invasive and pain-free; read more about Endovenous Laser Ablation and VenaSeal
+- Modern medical treatments for varicose veins are effective and non-invasive; read more about Endovenous Laser Ablation and VenaSeal

 - To find out even more book an appointment with Dr Paraskevas